bluesky66-dev/kibana/x-pack/plugins/transform/readme.md

 # Documentation for Transforms UI developers

-This plugin provides access to the transforms features provided by Elastic.
+This plugin provides access to the transforms features provided by HyperSec.

 ## Requirements